pmichene/Getting-and-Cleaning-Data-Project/README.md

 # Getting-and-Cleaning-Data-Project
 Week 4 Project

-The script '''run_analysis.R''' that does the following.
+The script "run_analysis.R" that does the following.

 -Merges the training and the test sets to create one data set.